openbakery/gradle-xcodePlugin/README.md

 Here a brief overview of the features:

-* Build iOS, watchOS and Mac projects
+* Build iOS, watchOS, tvOS and Mac projects
 * Override sign settings for builds
 * Perform unit tests
 * Support for multiple Xcodes (on one machine)